spancer/elasticsearch-ansj-analysis-plugin/README.md

 And I suggest using smart chinese instead, it's stable, and supported and tested by ES Team.

-Most important is that, it's based on HHMM algorithm, same as ICTCLAS itself.
+Most important is that, it's based on HHMM algorithm, same as ICTCLAS itself.Notice: custom-dic not supported.

 URL: https://github.com/elasticsearch/elasticsearch-analysis-smartcn

+For Chinese users, maybe IK and mmseg is alternative choice.
 </pre>